-• Except for the condensate, all other piping systems are optional and may not be present in each dehumidifier.
+- Except for the condensate, all other piping systems are optional and may not be present in each dehumidifier - Condensate Drain Line side, bottom (through the dehumidifier base).

 NOTE.
 Dehumidifier MUST be equipped with a P-trap at the condensate connection for proper operation!
-If dehumidifier is requested/provided from the factory without P-trap, one MUST be installed on site prior to dehumidifier being commissioned.
-Refer to the dehumidifier stickers and Installation Manual for details.
+If dehumidifier is requested from the factory without P-trap, one MUST be installed on site prior to dehumidifier being commissioned.
+Refer to the Installation Manual for details.